GATE Magnet & Magnet-AAP Program

 Any current 5th or 6th grade student who is eligible for GATE services/GATE identified in the WCSD may apply for the following school year.

-The Magnet program offers a heavily enriched curriculum in ELA and Social Studies and an accelerated and enriched curriculum in Math and Science, and students should expect to find challenge in all four core content areas.
+The Magnet program offers a heavily enriched curriculum in ELA and Social Studies and an accelerated and enriched curriculum in Math and Science, and students should expect to find challenges in all four core content areas.

 Yes, as with any middle school course of study, homework will be part of the program.
 We highly discourage and disdain busywork or homework just for the sake of homework, yet the Magnet program offers a challenging and full curriculum that will require some work outside of class.
 Students should expect, at minimum, some reading and math skills practice most days.
 Classwork left unfinished in class will typically default to homework as well.